moultonlab/moultonlab/content/authors/soheila/_index.md

 user_groups:
   - Researchers
 ---
-Soheila is a cell biologist and working on identifying a delivery enabled PMO for cancers.
+Soheila is a molecular and cell biologist working on identifying a delivery enabled PMO for cancer therapies.
 She is a professional volleyball player, referee, and soccer fan!